FaisalMustafa86/Java-Fighting-game/README.md

-# 🥊 JavaFX Fighting Game
+# 🥊 Java Fighting Game

 A 2D **turn-based fighting game** inspired by classic titles like **Street Fighter** and **Tekken**.
 Built using **Java** and **Swing**, this project supports **two human-controlled characters** battling it out locally.
 It includes **attack animations** and a **pause screen**.